Q: Is it better for me to pay out of pocket for dental care and not worry about dental insurance?

 Compared with other medical care, Americans are far more likely to skip necessary dental care because they can’t afford it – and the Affordable Care Act hasn’t helped dramatically for adults.
 (The law did mandate some expansion of pediatric coverage.)

-And, while private dental plans generally present a better value than self-insuring, they can leave patients with significant out-of-pocket costs if extensive dental work is needed.
+And, while private dental plans generally present a better value than self-insuring if a patient does end up needing dental care, they can leave patients with significant out-of-pocket costs if extensive dental work is needed.

 Running the numbers